What is Rufinamide and how is it used?

 Rufinamide tablets USP are available for oral administration as film-coated tablets, scored on both sides, containing either 200 mg or 400 mg of rufinamide USP.
 Inactive ingredients are colloidal silicon dioxide, corn starch, croscarmellose sodium, hypromellose, lactose monohydrate, magnesium stearate, sodium lauryl sulfate, talc, iron oxide red, Polyethylene glycol, and titanium dioxide.

-Rufinamide tablets USP are indicated for adjunctive treatment of seizures associated with Lennox-Gastaut syndrome in pediatric patients 1 year of age and older and in adults.
+Rufinamide oral suspension is indicated for adjunctive treatment of seizures associated with Lennox-Gastaut Syndrome in pediatric patients 1 year of age and older and in adults.

 DOSAGE AND ADMINISTRATION

-The recommended starting daily dose of rufinamide in adults with Lennox-Gastaut Syndrome is 400 mg per day to 800 mg per day administered in two equally divided doses.
-The dose should be increased by 400 mg to 800 mg every other day until a maximum daily dose of 3200 mg, administered in two equally divided doses, is reached.
+The recommended starting daily dose of rufinamide oral suspension in adults with Lennox-Gastaut Syndrome is 400 mg to 800 mg per day administered in two equally divided doses.
+The dose should be increased by 400 mg to 800 mg every other day until a maximum daily dose of 3,200 mg, administered in two equally divided doses, is reached.
 It is not known whether doses lower than 3,200 mg are effective.